la2050/archive/_projects/2016/center-for-sustainable-communities.md

   data with NHS.
 NHS will serve as the central filter for evaluating the impacts and status of job training, homeowner education, senior and afterschool programming, and small business education programs.
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board
-  members","Publicity/awareness","Infrastructure
-  (building/space/vehicles","Technical infrastructure (computers","Community
-  outreach ","Network/relationship support"]
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles
+  - Technical infrastructure (computers
+  - 'Community outreach '
+  - Network/relationship support
 project_description: >-
   Utilizing the model of 'What Makes Community?' as our focus, NHS is working with the City of Compton, Pacific Coast Regional, and METRO CDC to create the